ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-1ajs.md

 ```
 This will print the lines where it finds the word "space" in it.

-If you wanted to print every occurance of the word then you can use the '-o' parameter.
+If you wanted to print every occurrence of the word then you can use the '-o' parameter.
 You might want to use that to count the number of times a word occurred in a file.

 ```
 grep -o "space" myFirstFile.txt